 Pinus Canariensis (Canary Island Pine) Narrowly conical, broadening with age, evergreen.
 Suited to drier, hotter parts of NZ.
 Tolerant of exposure – a landscape feature.
 Can survive fire.
 Resinous heartwood.
 Grows to 20-30m.

 Spring & Summer Tree Tips

-Now is the perfect time to prune your ornamental trees, the sap has stopped rising, most trees are finishing flowering & leaves have developed.
+Spring is the perfect time to prune your ornamental trees, the sap has stopped rising, most trees are finishing flowering & leaves have developed.
 Trees are actively growing so any cuts are going to heal well.
 Trees are less prone to disease or infections due to the above reasons when pruned at this time of year.
-So for healthier trees & more sun during those evening BBQ’s & entertaining give us a CALL NOW on 344-6223 for your FREE Spring Tree Appraisal.
+So for healthier trees & more sun during those evening BBQ’s & entertaining prune at the right time.
+If you need help or would prefer an expert arborist to do this for you please give us a CALL NOW on 344-6223 for your FREE Spring Tree Appraisal.

 Attracting Tui to Gardens

 Not only have New Zealand’s Tui been described as one of the seven best songsters in the world, they are key pollinators for many native plants and important seed dispersers for native trees such as kowhai.
 Sadly, Tui disappeared from Banks Peninsula about 20 years ago due to a variety of reasons including habitat loss, introduced predators and possibly disease.
 The last birds to be seen in any number were around Akaroa.
 Only one or two birds have been reported since then.